WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking point**:
+**Talking Point**:

 - Log in to Heroku using the command line.
 Do so by typing in `heroku login`.
-You'll be prompted to enter your Heroku credentials followed by an authentication message as seen here.
+You'll be prompted to enter your Heroku credentials, followed by an authentication message like the one shown here.

 </aside>